devops-kung-fu/bomber/README.md

 ### Advanced stuff

 If you wish, you can set two environment variables to store your credentials, and not have to type them on the command line.
 Check out the [Environment Variables](####Environment-Variables) information later in this README.

+### Messing around

+If you want to kick the tires on ```bomber``` you'll find a selection of test SBOMs in the [test](sbom/test/) folder.

+## Known Issues

+- Hate to say it, but SPDX is wonky.
+If you don't get any results on an SPDX file, try using a CycloneDX file.
+This is something we are investigating.
+One of the problems is that ```bomber``` uses [PURLs](https://github.com/package-url/purl-spec) from SBOM's to send to a provider to retrieve vulnerabilities.
+SPDX has an odd way of treating PURLs as they are embedded in External References deep in the file format.
+If a PURL isn't there, nothing will scan.
+- OSV.
+It's great, but the API is also wonky.
+They have a batch endpoint that would make it a ton quicker to get information back, but it doesn't work. ```bomber``` needs to send one PURL at a time to get vulnerabilities back, so in a big SBOM it will take some time.
+- OSV has another issue where the ecosystem doesn't always return vulnerabilities when you pass it to their API.
+We had to remove passing this to the API to get anything to return.
+They also don't echo back the ecosystem so we can't check to ensure that if we pass one ecosystem to it, that we are getting a vulnerability for the same one back.

 ## Development